The Fourteenth Man

 The Fourteenth Man is a lost 1920 American silent comedy film starring Robert Warwick and Bebe Daniels.
 It was directed by Joseph Henabery and produced and distributed by Paramount Pictures.

 This film is an adaption of F. Anstey's play, The Man from Blankley's.
 It was remade a decade later as a talkie, The Man from Blankley's, at Warner's with John Barrymore.

-This film had several alternate titles ie: The Romantic Meddler, The Trouble Hunter, Hunting Trouble.
+This film had several alternate titles i.e.: The Romantic Meddler, The Trouble Hunter, Hunting Trouble.